adjust/xamarin_sdk/doc/android/android.md

 ### <a id="di-adid"></a>Adjust device identifier

 For each device with your app installed on it, adjust backend generates unique **adjust device identifier** (**adid**).
-In order to obtain this identifier, you can make a call to following method on `Adjust` instance:
+In order to obtain this identifier, you can access to following property of the `Adjust` instance:

 ```cs
 String adid = Adjust.Adid;